COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 James Lovelock

 Lovelock believes that life regulates the surface temperature of Earth, too.
 He says the average surface temperature of Earth has remained within a narrow range — between 10 and 20° C — for over three billion years.
-The temperature, he says, has not varied from the mean by more than 5°C (9° F.) Other research shows that the range could be wider (6), but the constancy of Earth's surface temperature since life became established is still remarkable.
-During that time the sun's output has increased by thirty (7) or forty (7.1) percent.
+Other research shows that the range could be wider (6), but the constancy of Earth's surface temperature since life became established is still remarkable.
+During that time the sun's output has increased by thirty or forty percent.
 How has this stability of Earth's temperature been maintained?
 Even ignoring the long-term trend of the sun, wouldn't the temperature vary more than that?
 How stable is the temperature on our neighboring planets?

 In March 1995, the Hubble Space Telescope "weather center" issued a report containing the following: "The higher temperatures and global dust storms on Mars in the 1970s have ended.
 The skies are now clear and 36 [Fahrenheit] degrees colder, on average, with morning haze and lingering clouds near the volcanoes" (8).
 Two years later, when the Hubble telescope was again aimed at Mars, even more dramatic changes were noticed (9):